Arts Management and Heritage Studies MA

 Study abroad and work placements

-We have many optional modules which have a work or enterprise component, to allow you to gain first-hand experience of contemporary arts, museum and heritage practice.
+You can choose from a range of optional modules which have a work or enterprise component, to allow you to gain first-hand experience of contemporary arts, museum and heritage practice.